 The Decatur Artway, a rotating outdoor sculpture gallery, made its debut in 2015 with five sculptures on display, and five more are added each year.
-Each set of sculptures is on loan for two years, creating a dynamic, rotating collection of public art.
+Each set of sculptures is on loan for two years, creating a dynamic rotating collection of public art.
 To get a personal tour of the pieces, with narration provided by the artists, download the free Otocast app from iTunes or Google Play.

 Phase 2 – 2016

 In this modern world, where we constantly feel more connected through advancements in technology, I believe that we are simultaneously disconnected as a result of these devices.

 By using public art as a vehicle for expressing contemporary issues concerning communication I see the concept for my work becoming more relevant every day.
 Through the radiating spokes of my abstracted satellite forms I hope to engage the viewers’ curiosity and invite public interaction.